 The Need for Data Breach Monitoring

 We live in a connected world.
 From mobile devices to home security systems to smart refrigerators, we are connected to some device every day.
 Being connected, we place a lot of personal information like names, birthdays, addresses, usernames and passwords online.
-All of that information demands proper security practices to ensure that your personal information doesn’t end up in the hands of hackers and cyber criminals looking to use your personal information against you.
+All of that information demands proper security practices ensuring that your personal information doesn’t end up in the hands of hackers and cyber criminals looking to use your personal information against you.

 Unfortunately, sometimes that sensitive information isn’t safeguarded like it should be.
 2016 proved how vulnerable your information really is and how poor enterprise security has become.
 Hacks, leaks, and overall poor security measures across various industries has led to billions of private data points being leaked, traded and sometimes sold on the dark web.
 The very data that we think is protected in reality is floating around the internet.